Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/complete-mutation.md

 ⌛ In the customers section we are simply mapping over the customers supplied.

-Next lets test the function:
+Next let's test the function:

 \[Add the playground screenshot]

 Now our mutation is working.
-Next up we can write unit test for functions.
+Now we can write unit test for functions.